 These stats show an unacceptable approximation of:

-In addition to rains, snow falling, sleet, storms, etc., are reasons for such a high rate of accidents on the road.
+In addition to rains, snow falling, sleet, storms, etc., such a high rate of accidents on the road are reasons.
 Some regions in the US are not lucky enough to get enough rain during the year.
 But they still have the advantage of having fewer traffic accidents due to adverse weather conditions.

-California is one of the states that see all the different colors of weather, and so you can expect a lot of traffic accidents due to bad weather here.
+California is one of the states that see all the different weather colors to expect a lot of traffic accidents due to bad weather here.
 Blaming nature is quite an easy thing to do.
-However, we can’t blame nature for accidents and obtain compensation for the damages in the court.
-It is quite unfortunate that we humans play a more significant role in causing these traffic accidents than nature.
+However, we can’t blame mother nature for accidents and obtain compensation for the damages in court.
+Unfortunately, we humans play a more significant role in causing these traffic accidents than nature.

-When we attorneys investigate the various causes of rain-related vehicle accidents, we are first and foremost trying to identify who the responsible party.
+When we investigate the various causes of rain-related vehicle accidents, we are first and foremost trying to identify who the responsible party is.
 That party is who will pay you for your injuries.
 During our quest, we have found that negligence causes most of the lousy weather accidents.
 And it’s caused by at least one or more of the comparatively negligent parties, in combination with other actors or situations.